-Payment methods in a call center
+Payment methods in call centers

 This topic applies to Dynamics 365 for Retail and Dynamics 365 for Finance and Operations.